mrjones-plip/legba/readme.md

 In step 4, you can assign more than one IP to a person.
 For example if they use a dock with Ethernet which gets a different IP than their WiFi card.

+## Install docker-compose

+1. Clone this repo, `cd` into it
+2. Copy `conf.dist.py` to `conf.py`
+3. Add your devices to `conf.py` in the `trackme` variable.
+4. Run docker: `docker-compose up` - first time run the image will have to be built

+Legba should be available on `http://localhost:9880`

+In step 3, you can assign more than one IP to a person.
+For example if they use a dock with Ethernet which gets a different IP than their WiFi card.
+Or if a someone uses a Nintendo Switch and also an iPad.

 ## Troubleshooting

 The install steps has you run the service as an unprivileged user `legba`.
 Make sure this user exists, owns all the folders and files in `/home/legba` and can write to the `html_file` destination.
 For me, I just did a `chown legba /var/www/html`.